 Warner Park, Basseterre, St Kitts ,8/26/2014, 00:00 (IST)

 Mahinda Rajapaksa International Cricket Stadium, Hambantota ,8/26/2014, 14:30 (IST)

 The News of the World was a national tabloid newspaper published in the United Kingdom from 1843 to 2011, printing its last edition on 10 July that year.
 Originally established as a broadsheet by John Browne Bell, the Bells sold to Lascelles Carr in 1891; in 1969 it was bought from the Carrs by Rupert Murdochs media firm News Ltd. Reorganised into News International, itself a subsidiary of News Corporation, it was transformed into a tabloid in 1984.
 News of the World was the Sunday sister paper of The Sun.
 The newspaper concentrated on celebrity-based scoops and populist news.
 Its fondness for sex scandals gained it the nicknames "News of the Screws" and "Screws of the World".
 It had a reputation for exposing national or local celebrities as drug users, sex freaks or criminals, setting up insiders and journalists in disguise to provide either video or photographic evidence, and phone

-Which actor would you like to be stuck on an island with?
+Which actress would you like to go on a date with?